0xpix/Hei-DataHub/dev-docs/ABOUT.md

 # Developer Documentation Site - README

+> **Version:** 0.60.0-beta — "Clean-up"
+> This documentation reflects the refactored architecture, improved UI polish, and codebase cleanup for Hei-DataHub.

 ## Overview

 This is the **developer documentation site** for Hei-DataHub.
-It lives on the `docs/devs` branch and is published independently from the user-facing documentation.
+It lives on the `docs/v0.60-beta-update` branch and is published independently from the user-facing documentation.

 **🌐 Published Site:** https://0xpix.github.io/Hei-DataHub/dev